 So.
 I’ve been a tad bit obsessed with trying to find a workout that I can finish in less than 20 minutes.
+A 15-minute beginner HIIT workout hits the spot just right.
 Yes, I could get up at 5, but I really don’t want to.
 And since I work in the evenings, I need to make sure that I take care of myself during the day…which includes fitting in a workout.

 If you have kids, especially kids stuck inside when it’s pouring outside, you understand the need for time-sensitive workouts.
 I recently posted a review of the new Tracy Anderson workout, which includes 3 20-minute workouts…but let’s face facts: by the time you get the DVD in, on, and going, we’re really talking 30 minutes.

 Don’t answer that.

 Regardless, my DVD player decided that it didn’t want to cooperate this week, so I had to get creative.
 I knew that I still had to get my workouts in, so I’ve been alternating between Blogilates workouts, the free barre workouts I’ve collected, and HIIT.

 Wait…What Is HIIT?